dmitry-strungar/dmitry-strungar/README_ENG.md

 ## About me

-Data Analyst.
-I handle analytics from data collection and preparation to automated reporting and visualization.
+Data Analyst with a portfolio of nine projects in product analytics, ETL, and BI visualization.

-I've configured ETL pipelines, worked with various BI systems, built product funnels, data marts, and dashboards for management and marketing.
-I've conducted A/B testing, cohort analysis, and calculated LTV, CAC, and retention.
+I specialize in collecting, processing, and analyzing data using SQL and Python, building ETL pipelines, automating reporting, and creating dashboards.

-I'm considering Data Analyst positions where I can deliver value through metric analysis, identifying growth opportunities, and data visualization to support business decisions.
+I've worked with key metrics (LTV, CAC, retention, conversion), conducted A/B testing, cohort analysis, researched user behavior, and formulated hypotheses for product optimization.

 ---